 Understanding scholarly publishing and finding the journal.

-1. Overview of the scholarly communications process including disciplinary differences; peer-review process; bibliometrics; avoiding predatory publishers.
+1. Overview of the scholarly communications process including disciplinary differences; peer-review process; bibliometrics; more about avoiding predatory publishers.

-2. Identify call for papers including listservs and other venues; conference papers and blogging for feedback; Participants will identify some journals for potential publication.
+2. Identify call for papers including listservs and other venues; conference papers and blogging for feedback; how to identify some journals for potential publication.

 The scholarly lifecycle can be circular moving from the informal to the formal and back again to the informal.
 For example: